Lebanon enforces new partial lockdown in effort to curb COVID-19 | Health

 Lebanon enforces new partial lockdown in effort to curb COVID-19

 The shutdown, which includes a curfew from 6pm to 6am, allows for clearing rubble, making repairs and giving out aid in neighbourhoods demolished by the explosion.
 The airport will remain open, with travelers having to take a PCR test before boarding and on arrival.
+Three hours before curfew, shops were closed and traffic was light.
 A security source said compliance was good in the Beirut area though less so in northern Lebanon.

 - READ MORE ON: